-Recognizing climate change as the overarching issue, I started a climate action student group on campus at UM with one of my friends.
-With support of our climate group, I wrote and successfully lobbied for a 100% clean electricity resolution in UM’s government that showed the University’s support for Missoula city/county’s 100% clean electricity resolution by 2030.
+Recognizing climate change as the overarching issue, I started a climate action student group at the University of Montana.
+With support of my climate group, I wrote and successfully lobbied for a 100% clean electricity resolution in UM’s government which showed the University’s support for Missoula city/county’s 100% clean electricity resolution by 2030.

 While working with the Sierra Club and Environment Montana on environmental justice projects, I was a panelist on climate forums and organized a Green New Deal town hall in Missoula to help educate the public on the transition to renewable energy.
 Currently, I coordinate a social justice/climate justice group in Missoula called the Sunrise Movement, work for a family at their horse stables and garden, work on the Sierra Club’s equity committee, and volunteer every where I can.

 After talking with the current Montana politicians over the past couple of years, I was disappointed.
 I realized that we need leaders who prioritize the people and the climate to step up and run for office against the money-corrupt politicians.
 We are working hard every day to make sure that this PSC seat is taken back to Montanans' interests.